Documentation

 This model assumes that sympathetic nerve (SN) responses follow a short stimulus with constant latency.
 The amplitude of these responses is estimated in the framework of a general linear convolution model, using a canonical skin conductance response function (SCRF), under linear time-invariance assumptions, and an informed, linear neural model.

-- The approach was introduced in: Bach DR, Flandin G, Friston KJ, Dolan RJ (2009).
+- Bach DR, Flandin G, Friston KJ, Dolan RJ (2009).
 Time-series analysis for rapid event-related skin conductance responses.
 Journal of Neuroscience Methods, 184, 224-234.
-[PubMed] The latest recommendations for an improved algorithm are published here: Bach DR, Friston KJ, Dolan RJ (2013).
+[PubMed] (Proof-of-principle of the GLM for SCR) Bach DR,Friston KJ, Dolan RJ (2013).
+An improved algorithm for model-based analysis of evoked skin conductance responses. *Biological Psychology, 94, 490-497.
+[PubMed] (optimisation of the algorithm and latest recommendations)

 Non-linear model for event-related SCR